tytydraco/yessleep/out/When_I_ws_a_kid_I_joined_a_Freakshow_part_3.md

 “France?”
 I asked him.
 He gave me an excited nod and quickly shoved a brochure into my hand, almost knocking the shapeshifter from my shoulder.
 The little guy in his panic turned into a snake and quickly coiled around my neck to keep himself from falling.
 It got a little surprised gag from me but nothing further.

 “We just have to pick up the final members of our little family and we can show you an amazing time, Benny!” he said with excitement as he quickly rushed past me to help the twins load their items onto one of the storage cars.
+Garibaldi walked up to the engine car and looked like he was talking to someone.
+I assumed it was the conductor or the train engineer.
+I couldn’t exactly see Garibaldi being allowed to ride a bicycle, much less a whole train.

 “Oh God, did he say we’re going to France?”
 Nikolai asked as he sat a wooden crate down next to me.
 I looked up at him and nodded, showing him the brochure that Garibaldi had given me.
 The look his scarred and burnt face gave me sent my gaze quickly back down to the ground to avoid it.
 “I thought the boss had finally ditched that French freak and his stupid gremlins.”
 He stabbed the brochure with one of his knives and chucked it as hard as he could against a nearby tree, pinning it there.